ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 What’s on during freshers’ week?

 - On Thursday, we host our annual Medic Freshers’ Fayre.
-All the medical societies and unions will have a virtual stall making it easy for you to sign up.
+All the medical societies and unions will have either a real or virtual stall making it easy for you to sign up.
 Most societies (including the BMS) will be looking for some 1st year reps to join the committee, which is a great way to get involved.
-I was 1st year rep for Bute and absolutely loved it, it was a great way to meet new people, especially in other year groups.
+My predecessor was 1st year rep for Bute and absolutely loved it, it was a great way to meet new people, especially in other year groups (which comes in handy for lots of advice).

-- Finally, (if you last this long) on Sunday we’ll be hanging out at the University Virtual Freshers’ Fayre, so if you didn’t get a chance to catch us or any other societies on Thursday now’s the time!
-Unfortunately, because it will be online, The Bute Medical Society won’t be able to hand out the mountains of free ice cream that we are normally armed with from our famous sponsor: Jannetta’s Gelateria (I’m especially sad about this).
-However, this will definitely be making an appearance at another event at some point this year so get excited for that!
-Here’s the link for the “St Andrews Medic Freshers 2020” Facebook group. https://www.facebook.com/groups/565894747690567/about
+- Finally, (if you last this long) on Sunday we’ll be hanging out at the University Freshers’ Fayre, so if you didn’t get a chance to catch us or any other societies on Thursday now’s the time!
+At present, we (again) aren’t sure if this will be online and in person.
+However, should it be in person, look forward to The Bute Medical Society handing out the mountains of free ice cream from our famous sponsor: Jannetta’s Gelateria…

 Is there anything I should be doing now?